Beavis and Butt-Head: Books

-Album
+Music

-A CD, The Beavis and Butt-Head Experience, was released featuring many hard rock and heavy metal bands such as Megadeth, Primus, Nirvana and White Zombie.
+An album inspired by the series, The Beavis and Butt-Head Experience, was released on Geffen Records.
+The label's namesake, David Geffen, came up with the concept for the album.
+He was sold on the show's success upon its debut, and contacted MTV to make a deal to co-finance the album and later film.
+The album features many hard rock and heavy metal bands such as Megadeth, Primus, Nirvana and White Zombie.
 Moreover, Beavis and Butt-Head do a duet with Cher on "I Got You Babe" and a track by themselves called "Come to Butt-Head".
 The track with Cher also resulted in a music video directed by Tamra Davis and Yvette Kaplan.
+It sold over two million copies worldwide.

+In 2015, the pair were featured in commissioned skits on the album Speedin' Bullet 2 Heaven by Kid Cudi.

 Chart success

 The Beavis and Butt-Head duet with Cher on "I Got You Babe" was released as a single in the UK, Australia, Europe and the US, the UK CD had a special limited edition sticker to promote The Beavis and Butt-Head Experience available with the release.
 On January 15, 1994, the song charted at number 35 in the UK charts and stayed on the charts for 4 weeks.
 On December 4, 1993, the song charted on the Billboard Bubbling Under Hot 100 chart in the US peaking at number 8.

 The single also charted at number 69 in Australia, 19 in Belgium, 18 in Denmark, 69 on the European Hot 100, 9 on the Netherlands Dutch Top 40, 10 on the Netherlands top 100 and number 40 in Sweden.